GabeScott/standard-works-vault/General Conference/1984 April - Feed My Sheep.md

 # Feed My Sheep

-*By Boyd K. Packer - Of the Quorum of the Twelve*
+By Elder Boyd K. Packer - *Of the Quorum of the Twelve*

 *Given in the April session of the 1984 General Conference*